Famous Same-Sex Couples

 12

-[Relationship ended with O’Leary’s death in June 2005]
+Ended with Jean’s death in June 2005

-Michael Bussee (co-found Exodus International)
+Michael Bussee (co-found the anti-gay Exodus International)

-Gary Cooper (not the screen actor)
+Gary Cooper (not the screen actor, an Exodus member)

 Exodus International is an anti-gay group that falsely claims orientation conversion.
 The couple met in an “ex-gay” ministry in late 70s.
 They denounced the ministry as fraudulent in 1978, and ceremonially married each other in 1982.